mate-academy/react_sum/checklist.md

-1. [CODE KNOWLEDGE] - Don't make all props required, if you don't need it.
-Use `defaultProps` for this purpose.
-2. [CODE STYLE] - In React, same ruleas in general html components.
-If there are 3 or more attributes, or values are too long - use new lines.
-If no - single line is okay.
+1. [CODE STYLE] - If you have < 3 attribues on a tag and the values are short write the tag in one line (to make it easier to write and read).

 BAD EXAMPLE:
 ```jsx